LSU QB Brennan ends college career before 6th season

 “Myles is a great leader who has made a tremendous impact on this program, and he has earned the respect of everyone here,” first-year LSU coach Brian Kelly said.
 “Myles has always embodied the traits required to fulfill our mission to graduate champions, and we have full confidence those traits will help him succeed at every step in his journey as he moves forward.”

 Brennan appeared in 20 career games for LSU, passing for 1,712 yards and 13 touchdowns.
-He appeared in eight games as Joe Burrow’s backup during the Tigers’ 2019 national championship season, when they went 15-0 — the winningest campaign in the 128-year history of the program.
+He appeared in eight games as Joe Burrow’s backup during the Tigers’ 2019, 15-0, national championship season — the winningest campaign in the 128-year history of the program.

 He graduated from LSU with a degree in sports administration in May 2021.